Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Results

-Table \ref{tab:void_filling_landscapes} shows the accuracy metrics for DEM void filling in the urban, vegetated, and bare landscapes.
-For void filling, we used a fusion prompt that comprised HR LiDAR with hole-filled SRTM.
-The metrics are calculated for the filled area.
-The results show that the filled area consistently outperformed the baseline SRTM data in almost all types of landscape compared to HR-LiDAR ground truth data.

-In the urban landscape, the MAE of the predicted DEM decreased from 2.792 m in SRTM to 1.860 m.
-The RMSE similarly declined in the same direction from 3.397 m to 2.706 m.
-Comparable improvements in the predicted DEM were observed in calculated slope (MAE: 13.624° vs. 14.475°; RMSE: 22.368° vs. 24.156°).
-For the aspect, MAE improved slightly (112.155° vs. 114.843°), and RMSE was even worsened slightly by the predicted DEM (144.814° vs. 144.253°).

-The predicted DEM exhibited better performance in the vegetated landscape, where the inherent limitations of the SRTM resulted in larger baseline errors.
-This advantage was most evident in elevation accuracy and slope calculations, for which the MAE dropped from 5.698 m to 4.927 m, and the RMSE declined from 7.215 m to 6.198 m.
-Similar improvements were observed in slope metrics, for which both the MAE and the RMSE were substantially reduced compared to the SRTM.
-However, the RMSE of the aspect was virtually unchanged.

-For bare soil landscapes, initially small errors were observed in the SRTM data, with both elevation and slope showing the lowest error values in all evaluated landscapes.
-However, the predicted DEM was more accurate (elevation MAE: 1.934 m vs. 2.240 m; RMSE: 2.845 m vs. 2.475 m).
-The slope and aspect improved slightly (slope - MAE: 2.710° vs. 2.799°; RMSE: 3.3871° vs. 4.124°; aspect - MAE: 62.821° vs. 63.206°; RMSE: 100.728° vs. 100.725°).

-A comparative analysis of the different types of landscape showed that the accuracy of the elevation estimates was optimal in the urban and bare soil landscapes.
-In the vegetated landscapes, however, the elevation estimation was slightly less accurate relative to the DEM estimation benchmark.
-The improved accuracies of the slope and aspect estimations in vegetated areas paralleled those observed in the primary DEM estimation task.
-See Figures \ref{urban_low}B, \ref{veg_low}B, and \ref{bare_low}B.
+A comparative analysis of the different types of landscape showed that the accuracy of the elevation estimates was optimal in the bare soil landscapes.
+In the vegetated landscapes, however, elevation estimation was slightly less accurate relative to the DEM estimation benchmark.
+The improved accuracies of the hillslope gradient and aspect estimations in vegetated areas paralleled those observed in the primary DEM estimation task.
+See Figures \ref{veg_low}, and \ref{bare_low}.